Shubham-kr-chaudhary/funcode/README.md

 # funcode

-> An AI-powered website builder based on the FunCode tutorial — scaffold, generate and deploy full-stack apps from a short prompt.
+> An AI-powered website builder based on the FunCode  — scaffold, generate and deploy full-stack apps from a short prompt.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Build status](https://img.shields.io/badge/build-passing-brightgreen.svg)]

 ## About

-This repository contains the code built while following the **FunCode** tutorial "Build and Deploy a SaaS AI Website Builder".
+This repository contains the code built while following the **FunCode**  "Build and Deploy a SaaS AI Website Builder".
 The project demonstrates how to connect an LLM (e.g. Anthropic Claude), background job orchestration, and a modern Next.js frontend to generate and deploy small full‑stack apps from natural-language prompts.

-> The README has been tailored to reflect the features and stack used in the tutorial — update any commands, env names, or scripts to match your actual repository files.
+> The README has been tailored to reflect the features and stack used in the  — update any commands, env names, or scripts to match your actual repository files.

 ## Features